AquarelaCebimar/Ocean_Explorer/README.md

 ### [READ BEFORE PROCEEDING]

-This repository contains **unpublished research code and methodologies**.
+This repository contains **unpublished research code**.
 Access is granted exclusively to authorized members of the current working group for collaborative development and testing purposes.

 By accessing this codebase, you agree to the following terms:
 1. **Confidentiality:** This code, its logic, and any generated outputs are under strict academic embargo.
 They must not be shared, duplicated, or distributed outside of this authorized group.